fwang91/residual-attention-network/README.md

 **Residual Attention Networks** are described in the paper "Residual Attention Network for Image Classification"(https://arxiv.org/pdf/1704.06904.pdf).

-This repository contains Residual Attention Network prototxts.
+This repository contains the prototxts of "Residual Attention Network".
 The trained model will be released soon.

 ### Citation
-If you find Residual Attention Network useful in your research, please cite:
+If you find "Residual Attention Network" useful in your research, please cite:

 	@article{wang2017residual,
   		title={Residual Attention Network for Image Classification},